Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 9:30 – 10:00 am

-Start the day with Laura
+Starting the day with Laura and Hana

-Physical intro with Laura Guthrie, GRAEAE
+Physical intro with Laura Guthrie and Hana Pascal Keegan, GRAEAE

 10:00 am – 5:15 pm, including lunch break from 1:00 pm to 3:00 pm